 Cassie Coyle

-Cassie’s career path into financial services was shaped by her earlier work supporting individuals with developmental disabilities.
-After earning her Bachelor of Science degree in Social Sciences from Colorado State University Pueblo, she worked in a leadership role helping individuals with disabilities gain employment skills and greater independence.
-As someone who is visually impaired herself, she was especially motivated to mentor and advocate for others facing similar challenges.
-Following that chapter of her career, she transitioned into the financial services industry, initially becoming licensed in insurance before expanding into full financial planning and strategy over the past several years.
+Her path into financial services was shaped by her earlier career supporting individuals with developmental disabilities.
+After earning her Bachelor of Science in Social Sciences from Colorado State University Pueblo, Cassie served in a leadership role where she helped individuals develop employment skills and achieve greater independence.
+As someone who is visually impaired herself, she has a deep personal commitment to mentoring and advocating for others facing similar challenges.

 • Colorado State University Pueblo - Bachelor of Science - BS, Social Sciences